How to Write a CV for Grad School

 A student typing her CV on a laptop

-When researching the requirements for the graduate programs I would be applying for, I panicked when I read a CV was required for my admissions application.
-I knew a CV was something like a resume, but the only place I remember hearing about it was on a boating show.
+When researching the graduate programs I was applying for, I panicked when I read that CVs for grad school were a common application requirement.
+I knew a CV was something like a resume, but I had no idea what one looked like.
 If you feel similarly unprepared for this major requirement of the graduate admissions application, don’t stress!
-We’ve got the answers to the most common questions and even a template below to help you create a CV that will impress any graduate admissions committee!
+We’ve got the answers to the most common questions.
+We even have a template to help you create a CV that will impress any graduate admissions committee!

 What is a CV and How Does It Compare to a Resume?

-To define a CV, let’s first define a resume as it is more well-known and widely-used.
+To define a CV, let’s first look at a resume, as it is more well-known and widely-used.

 Resume